jie65535/gc-opencommand-plugin/README_en-US.md

 [中文](README.md) | English

-A plugin that opens the GC command execution interface for third-party clients
+A plugin that opens the LC command execution interface for third-party clients

-Since `1.7.0`, multiple commands can be separated by `|` or newline, for example:
+multiple commands can be separated by `|` or newline, for example:
 ```shell
 /a 1 | /a 2
 /a 3